ovh/docs/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-gb.md

 >
 > You can only assign an SSL certificate to a multisite entry via the “multisite” table if you have ordered the free SSL certificate **Let's Encrypt** provided by OVHcloud.
 >
-> Paid SSL certificates **Sectigo** (DV and EV) are only valid for one domain name (and its sub-domain in *www*). *Enabled* will not be able to appear to the right of other multisites declared on the web hosting plan.
+> Paid SSL certificates from **Sectigo** (DV and EV) are only valid for one domain name (and its subdomain *www*). *Enabled* will therefore not appear to the right of other multisites declared on the web hosting plan.
 >
 > Some **External** SSL certificates may be valid for several domain names at once.
 If you use one of them, the *Enabled* comment will not appear for all of your domain names declared in the “multisite” table.
 However, your SSL certificate will still be valid for the domain names it *includes*.
 >